AcademySoftwareFoundation/tac/process/lifecycle.md

 * Be considered as one of the “TAC Projects” under the [Academy Software Foundation Charter](https://github.com/AcademySoftwareFoundation/foundation/blob/master/CHARTER.md) and may receive additional resources or support as determined by the Governing Board.
 * Have a voting representative on the TAC.
-* Right to refer to the project as an officially adopted project of the Academy Software Foundation and receive the highest priority for participating in events and other collaborative activities sponsored by Academy Software Foundation.
+* Right to refer to the project as an officially adopted project of the Academy Software Foundation and receive the highest priority for participating in events and other collaborative activities sponsored by the Academy Software Foundation.
 * A blog announcement or similar communication announcing the graduation of the project.

 ### Expectations